Alternative · Comparison

 Where Granola is ahead

-Multi-platform — Granola runs on Windows, iOS, web, not just Mac.
-If you take meetings on more than your MacBook, that's a real thing Daisy doesn't solve today.
-Granola also has a more polished onboarding and a longer track record.
-Daisy is the right choice when you'd trade those for local-first + open source + a one-time purchase.
+Multi-platform — Granola runs on Windows and iOS too, not just Mac.
+If you take meetings on more than your MacBook, that's a real gap Daisy doesn't close today.
+Granola also has a longer track record, a polished onboarding, and a well-funded team.
+Daisy is the right choice when you'd trade those for local-first, open source, and a one-time purchase.

 Pricing model